 We all get angry now and then.
 We can be angry at a person, like a friend whose chronic tardiness makes us late for a movie.
 We can be angry at a thing, like an unreliable car that breaks down again and again.
 We can be angry at ourselves for not sticking to a diet and our resolution to lose 10 pounds before summer!

-Persons with Alzheimer’s disease and the other dementias have good days and bad days, too.
-Yet the memory loss and confusion associated with dementia can trigger bouts of anger that can be distressing to a family member simply trying to do his or her best.
+Persons living with Alzheimer’s disease and the other dementias have good days and bad days, too.
+Yet the memory loss and confusion associated with dementia can trigger bouts of anger that can be distressing to a loved one simply trying to do his or her best.

 “Some days Mom is so sweet and appreciative, but other days she is angry at me and even hits out,” says Jean P., one caregiver who feels frustrated by her mother’s dementia.
 “Triggers like trying to get her into the shower are easy to understand, but sometimes her dark mood seems to come out of nowhere.
 Why doesn’t she know I’m doing my best?”

-“Anger is a form of communication,” says Jeff Huber, President of Home Instead Senior Care®, an international provider of Alzheimer’s in home care services.
+“Anger is a form of communication,” says Dr. Lakelyn Hogan, gerontologist and caregiver advocate Home Instead®, an international provider of Alzheimer’s in home care services.
 “The person with dementia may not be able to tell us what they want or need.
 Anger is one way for them to release their frustration and emotion.”

 When you’re facing a loved one who’s unexpectedly angry, try following these steps: